markerikson/react-redux-links/README.md

 Another important resource is the Reactiflux community on Discord, which has chat channels dedicated to discussion of React, Redux, and other related technologies.
 There's always a number of people hanging out and answering questions, and it's a great place to ask questions and learn.
 The invite link is at https://www.reactiflux.com.

 You might also want to check out my categorized list of Redux-related addons, libraries, and utilities, at [Redux Ecosystem Links](https://github.com/markerikson/redux-ecosystem-links).
+Other useful resource lists include [Awesome React]https://github.com/enaqx/awesome-react), [Awesome React Native](https://github.com/jondot/awesome-react-native), and [Awesome Redux](https://github.com/xgrommx/awesome-redux).

 ## Table of Contents